putodruida/EMU-INSTALLER/README.md

 CREDITS: to all the people who developed the emulators, since without them, it would not be possible to carry out this small project to include their installers.

-IMPORTANT: It does NOT contain games or configuration files (Official Firmwares or BIOS), since this is illegal and will not be provided, for that, there is the Internet.
+IMPORTANT: It does NOT contain games or configuration files (Official Firmwares or BIOS), since this is illegal and will not be provided.

 ####################################################################################